turtlehump/CurbTracker/README.md

-# routekeeper
+# CurbTracker
-Keep track of routes via Google Maps for car trips, bike rides, and runs or walks
+Keeps track of curbs that need to be painted.
+Written in Ruby on Rails.